rfo909/CFT/doc/Doc.md

 indentation, for greatly improved readability in script code, and that it's easy to add conditional blocks, while the "here"-document means we can paste original text directly into the script code.

+# Processing JSON

+The "JSON" script handles parsing JSON into a Dict/List structure, and conversely, takes a Dict/List structure to JSON format again.

+Worth noting that the JSON library is a CFT script, not built-in functionality.
+The parser is written in CFT, using the Lib.Text.Lexer to tokenize the input, and a plain recursive-descent parser as functions inside the JSON script.

 # Use as a calculator